Jack Russell (musician): Personal life

 In 1979, Russell was arrested for the attempted robbery of a drug dealer's home while high on PCP.
 He fired a shot into the house that accidentally struck and injured the housekeeper, who survived the incident.
 Russell was sentenced to eight years in prison, but was released after 11 months.

 On March 25, 2011, he and his girlfriend Heather Ann Kramer were married.

 Retirement and death

-On July 17, 2024, Russell announced that he was retiring from touring and disclosed that he had Lewy body dementia.
+On July 17, 2024, Russell announced that he was retiring from touring and disclosed that he had Lewy body dementia (LBD).

 Russell died less than a month after the announcement, on August 7, 2024, at the age of 63 at a friend's home in Colorado, from complications of LBD and multiple system atrophy.
 His death was announced on August 15.